dssg/hitchhikers-guide/dssg-manual/summer-overview/README.md

 think will be relevant to one or more of the summer projects.
 We have lunch and learns scheduled twice a week through the summer, and some fellows choose to offer optional teachouts at the end of the workday.

-Although we don't expect all twelve teams to be working in unison, there is a [general structure](summer-overview/high-level-summer-plan.pdf) to the summer that guides how we pace the remaining curriculum - we try to schedule topics so that fellows know about them with enough time to incorporate them into their projects, but not so early that they've forgotten about what they learned by the time the knowledge would be useful.
+Although we don't expect all teams to be working in unison, there is a [general structure](summer-overview/high-level-summer-plan.pdf) to the summer that guides how we pace the remaining curriculum - we try to schedule topics so that fellows know about them with enough time to incorporate them into their projects, but not so early that they've forgotten about what they learned by the time the knowledge would be useful.
 As we get nearer to the end of the summer, there are fewer required topics, so there are more open time slots for fellows to do teachouts.

-- **The Rest of the Summer**
+- **Example topics for the Rest of the Summer**
-  - Educational Data and Testing (Kevin Wilson)
+  - Educational Data and Testing
-  - Social Good Business Models (Allison Weil and Paul van der Boor)
+  - Social Good Business Models
-  - Basic Web Scraping (Matt Bauman)
+  - Basic Web Scraping
   - Pipelines and Evaluation
   - Feature Generation Workshop
-  - Test, Test, Test (Benedict Kuester)
+  - Test, Test, Test
-  - Beyond the Deep Learning Hype (Reza Borhani)
+  - Beyond the Deep Learning Hype
-  - Causal Inference with Observational Data (Dean Magee, Monica Alexander, Zhe Zhang, and Jackie Gutman)
+  - Causal Inference with Observational Data
   - Model Evaluation
   - Spatial Analysis Tools
-  - Operations Research (Jan Vlachy)
+  - Operations Research
-  - Theory and Theorizing in the Social Sciences (Tom Davidson)
+  - Theory and Theorizing in the Social Sciences
-  - Web Classification (Yaeli Cohen)
+  - Web Classification
-  - Presentation Skills (Allison Weil)
+  - Presentation Skills
-  - Data Visualization (Jon Keane, Monica Alexander, Diego Olano, Ned Yoxall)
+  - Data Visualization
-  - Natural Language Processing (Garren Gaut)
+  - Natural Language Processing
-  - Opening Closed Data (Jen Helsby)
+  - Opening Closed Data